-And I'll tell ya.... back then I had one rough emotional life.
-When you love people more than God, you are nearly always disappointed, devastated. lonely or upset.
-The people in our lives make tons of mistakes, say hurtful things (usually unintentionally), ignore us often when we need them most, laugh in the wrong places, get offended when we're not perfect and __________ (fill in the blank.
-You know I could go on and on).
+And I'll tell ya.
+Back then I had one rough emotional life.
+When you love people more than God, you're nearly always disappointed, devastated. lonely or upset.
+The people in our lives make tons of mistakes, say hurtful things (usually unintentionally), ignore us often when we need them most, they laugh in the wrong places, get offended when we're imperfect and __________ (fill in the blank.)

 So I'm thinking that one of the reasons God asks that we love Him most is because it's healthier emotionally, mentally, even physically (since I believe all are connected).
 For God does not disappoint.
 He never walks away.
 He always listens, helps, counsels--even at two in the morning when you wouldn't dare call a friend on her cell phone.

 If there's any disappointing and abandoning going on--it is not God doing it.
-It's something inside our head or heart accusing Him or just plain misunderstanding what He's done.
 God has never made a mistake and He's not about to make His first one with any of us.

 Now I can forgive people's imperfections and slights because hey!
 I still have Jesus.
-He is still here.
-He is still perfect.
-He's still hanging out with me and I still love Him most.
+He's still here.
+He's still perfect, still hanging out with me and I still love Him most.

 If I love God most, I'm able to love people better.